-The EMT paramedic is a professional provider of emergency care who must possess the essential attributes that are demanded by the profession, including general academic ability, physical abilities, interpersonal relationship skills, capacity for appropriate judgment and orientation toward human services.
+The EMT Paramedic is a professional provider of emergency care who must possess the essential attributes that are demanded by the profession, including general academic ability, physical abilities, interpersonal relationship skills, capacity for appropriate judgment and orientation toward human services.
 Class size is limited.
-EHS paramedic track majors are required to submit a formal application to the paramedic track by March 31, preceding the first semester that the student is eligible to take paramedic clinical courses (which is normally the Junior year).
-All EHS paramedic track lower-division requirements must be completed with a grade of “C” or higher prior to taking any paramedic clinical courses.
+EHS paramedic concentration majors are required to submit a formal application to the paramedic track by March 1, preceding the first semester that the student is eligible to take paramedic clinical courses (which is normally the Junior year).
+All EHS paramedic concentration lower-division requirements must be completed with a grade of “C” or higher prior to taking any paramedic clinical courses.

 The application will be accompanied by: